hellerve/notes/README.md

 The `show` mode will just dump the file as-is.
 Protip: use `less` or a similar utility to make sense of this mess.

+For a full-text search of your logs using regexes, use `search` mode.
+It is capable of multiline regexes as well.
+If you want case-insensitive matches, use `isearch`.

 <hr/>